-The provision for income taxes for the 13 weeks ended April 4, 2021 reflects a \$0.2 million favorable reduction of our previously established valuation allowance related to unused California Enterprise Zone Tax Credits and a \$0.2 million disaster recovery credit related to fires in California.
-The provision for income taxes for the 13 weeks ended March 29, 2020 reflects the write-off of deferred tax assets of \$0.4 million related to share-based compensation.
+The provision for income taxes for the 26 weeks ended July 4, 2021 reflects a \$0.3 million favorable reduction of our previously established valuation allowance related to unused California Enterprise Zone Tax Credits and a \$0.2 million disaster recovery credit related to fires in California.
+The provision for income taxes for the 26 weeks ended June 28, 2020 reflects the write-off of deferred tax assets of \$0.3 million related to share-based compensation.

 On March 27, 2020, the Federal government enacted the U.S. Coronavirus Aid, Relief and Economic Security ("CARES") Act to provide relief from the impact of COVID-19.
 Among other relief, the CARES Act allows companies with a net operating loss ("NOL") in either 2018, 2019 or 2020 to carry back those losses five years.
-As a result, the Company amended its 2018 income tax return to carry back its 2018 NOL to a period with a higher statutory tax rate in effect at that time, which is reflected in the Company's effective tax rate in the first quarter of fiscal 2020.
+As a result, the Company amended its 2018 income tax return to carry back its 2018 NOL to a period with a higher statutory tax rate, which is reflected in its effective tax rate for the first half of fiscal 2020, and the Company received a related income tax refund of \$2.1 million in the second quarter of fiscal 2020.

-As of April 4, 2021 and January 3, 2021, the Company had no unrecognized tax benefits including those that, if recognized, would affect the Company's effective income tax rate over the next 12 months.
+As of July 4, 2021 and January 3, 2021, the Company had no unrecognized tax benefits including those that, if recognized, would affect the Company's effective income tax rate over the next 12 months.
 The Company's policy is to recognize interest accrued related to unrecognized tax benefits in interest expense and penalties in operating expense.
-As of April 4, 2021 and January 3, 2021, the Company had no accrued interest or penalties.
+As of July 4, 2021 and January 3, 2021, the Company had no accrued interest or penalties.